jocic/Linux.WirelessPanda/readme.md

 Wireless Panda is a Linux distribution built from scratch for security audit of Wireless Networks using latest and greatest tools available.
 Now you're probably thinking to yourself: "Why?"
 Why, indeed?
 Why not?

-**Note:** This Linux distribution was built by using the LFS guide which can be found by clicking [here](https://www.tldp.org/LDP/lfs/LFS-BOOK-6.1.1-NOCHUNKS.html).
+**Note #1:** This Linux distribution was built by using the LFS guide which can be found by clicking [here](https://www.tldp.org/LDP/lfs/LFS-BOOK-6.1.1-NOCHUNKS.html).

+**Note #2:** After I'm done with this project, I'll use live build option of Kali Linux to create an alternative.

 **Song of the project:** [Sabaton - The Art of War](https://www.youtube.com/watch?v=aYoK1N90KDk)